Voice Assistants for Health Self-Management: Designing for and with Older Adults: Stage 5: In-Home Validation Study

 We calculated the System Usability Scale (SUS) score for each participant using a 10-item, five-point Likert scale questionnaire \cite{brooke1996sus}.
 A score above 70 ($0-100$) indicates good system usability \cite{bangor2009determining}.
-We also gathered participants' perceptions through post-study interviews to complement the usability score.
+We also gathered participants' \sally{perceptions of the usability of the VA and whether they would use the VA again} during post-study interviews to complement the usability score.